johannesnagl/SegmentedDisplay/README.md

 Goal is to find a solution in the lowest number of bytes possible.
 Current state: 137 bytes.

 `source.js` contains the code as hand-written by me. `minified.js` is the uglified version.
+To run it, simply copy/paste the contents of `minified.js` into your browser's console.

 The original challenge, as posed by @johannesnagl: